vita-epfl/detection-attributes-fields/README.md

 As such, it benefits from all the core capabilities offered by OpenPifPaf, and only implements the additional functions it needs.

 All the commands can be run through OpenPifPaf's interface using subparsers.
-Help can be obtained for any of them with the option `--help`.
+Help can be obtained for any of them with option `--help`.
 More information can be found in [OpenPifPaf documentation](https://openpifpaf.github.io/intro.html).

 ## Training

-Training is done using the `openpifpaf.train` subparser.
+Training is done using subparser `openpifpaf.train`.

 Training on JAAD with all attributes can be run with the command:
 ```